How diabetes affects the kidneys.

 In diabetes, the high levels of blood glucose cause damage to the kidneys’ tiny filtrating blood vessels, and they can no longer clean the blood properly.
 As a result and over time, this causes some serious problems:

-- The kidneys start to leak and useful proteins are emptied in the urine.
+- The kidneys begin to leak, and useful proteins (also known as albumin) are removed from the body through the urine.

-- The body retains more water and salt than it should resulting in weight gain and ankle swelling.
+- The body retains more water and salt than it should, which results in weight gain and swelling of the ankles.

 - Damage to the nerves (neuropathy) can cause difficulty emptying the bladder.

 Dallas Nephrology Associates helps control diabetes and slow chronic kidney disease progression.

 It is important to remember that chronic kidney disease usually cannot be reversed, but its onset due to diabetes can be delayed and its progression slowed.
 Also, while chronic kidney disease itself is not curable, it can be controlled.
 To do this, it is critically important to keep tight control of your blood sugar and blood pressure.
 Follow your provider’s recommendations on medications and diet, and have regular checkups to monitor your diabetes.
 At Dallas Nephrology Associates, we provide the complete range of leading-edge care for managing both diabetes and chronic kidney disease.

 Want to know more about chronic kidney disease?

 For more information about chronic kidney disease from the nephrology specialists at DNA, click on the links below.

 For optimal care for—and control of—kidney disease, let the experienced, highly trained and skilled kidney specialists at Dallas Nephrology Associates provide the state-of-care you can depend on.
 Call 877-654-3639, or contact us via our convenient online form.